-Here you can find Matlab code I have used in the past.
-Be aware that I no longer use Matlab for research or any other project and all code available here is not being actively maintained.
+Here you can find Matlab code I used in the past.
+Be aware that, since 2015, I no longer use Matlab and all code available here is not being actively maintained.

 MS_Regress - Markov Regime Switching Models

 The package and its description are available in Github.